 What to do next

-Database Backup allows you to restore an Oracle database to a different machine, to a different directory of the source machine, or to the same directory of the source machine.
-For more information, see Restore Oracle databases.
+DBS allows you to restore an Oracle database to a different machine, to a different directory of the source machine, or to the same directory of the source machine.
+For more information, see Restore an Oracle database from a physical backup.